phoneemail/sign-in-with-phone-reactjs/README.md

 Detailed documentation is available at [www.phone.email/docs#reactjs](https://www.phone.email/docs#reactjs).
 Please refer to this documentation for instructions on how to integrate the "Login with Phone" functionality into your React JS project.

-## GitHub Repository

-Explore the source code and contribute to the project on GitHub: [phoneemail/sign-in-with-phone-reactjs](https://github.com/phoneemail/sign-in-with-phone-reactjs)

 ## Getting Started

 To get started with the Sign In with Phone React JS demo app, follow these steps: